belltailjp/chainer_slack_report/README.md

 **Send a mention after the training finishes**

-You can pass Slack user ID(s) that begin with '@' to `finish_mentions` keyword argument of SlackReport initializer as either a str or a list, in order to let SlackReport send a mention notification after finishing the training process.
+You can pass Slack user IDs that begin with '@' to the `finish_mentions` keyword argument of the SlackReport initializer as either a str or a list, in order to let SlackReport send a mentioning message *after* finishing the training process, so that you can immediately notice the training has finished.<br/>
+If nothing is specified to `finish_mentions`, it just shows the final log.